 Whether you use store-bought or homemade Marinara Sauce it is perfect for Spaghetti Squash and can be made even better with Original Dipping Sauce and some fresh herbs and onions.
 We often hear from customers who have special dietary needs.
 One such gentleman who visited us at the farmer’s market told us of his love for spaghetti but his hatred of his dreadful celiac disease.
 Being of Italian decent it was important for him to find a way to continue his love affair with spaghetti.
 Because he cannot eat gluten, he improvises.
 He uses spaghetti squash in place of noodles.
 Then he simply uses tomato sauce as he normally would.
 Voila – spaghetti sans gluten.

-Even if you don’t have celiac disease this low calorie, low carb dish is delicious and a good way to incorporate more veggies in your diet.
+Even if you don’t have celiac disease this Marinara Spaghetti Squash, low carb dish is delicious and a good way to incorporate more veggies in your diet.
 Spaghetti squash is high in beta-carotene, Vitamin A, folic acid and potassium.
 I love that our customer shared his personal food journey and recipe.
 Here is my version of the recipe.